-A clear recognition of the material issues and stakeholders will help the Company in identifying and developing relevant and ESG conformity.
-The Company is also committed to continue looking into ways to further improve and strengthen its engagement with various stakeholders in relation to the material issues.
+A clear recognition of the material issues and stakeholders will help the Company in identifying and developing relevant initiatives and measures to ensure business sustainability and ESG conformity.
+The Company is also committed to continuously improve and strengthen its engagement with various stakeholders in relation to the identified material issues.

-The measurable targets for FY2021 proposed in the previous committed in identifying additional quantifiable targets for material ESG factors in this Report to further strengthen the Company's sustainability standing.
+The measurable targets for FY2022 proposed in the previous report are also evaluated, and the Company remains committed in identifying additional quantifiable targets for material ESG factors in this Report to further strengthen the Company's sustainability standing.